DavisPL-Teaching/119/lecture6/README.md

 - Poll

 - Measuring time in a streaming system
-  (with hints on measuring time in any other distributed system).
+  (Spoiler: or any distributed system).